DreamLens/Semantic-Segmentation-ASANet/README.md

-#  Affinity Space Adaptation for Semantic Segmentation Across Domains\n---\nPytorch implementation of the pap
+#  Affinity Space Adaptation for Semantic Segmentation Across Domains\n---\nPytorch implementation of the paper.
+The objective of this implementation is to resolve the problem of unsupervised domain adaptation (UDA) in semantic segmentation, thereby reaching peak performance on established benchmarks. \n\n## Reference\nIf you find this res